Optimized Minimal 3D Gaussian Splatting: Method

 where $x$ denotes a pixel coordinate and $\Sigma'_n, p'_n$ are the projected Gaussian covariance and center position. $\mathcal{N}(x)$ represents the number of Gaussians around $x$, where the Gaussians are depth-sorted based on the given viewing direction.

-\subsection{Overall Architecture}
+\subsection{Overall architecture}

 OMG is designed to accurately and efficiently represent the attributes of the minimal Gaussian primitives.
 Existing approaches~\cite{c3dgs, locogs} have leveraged neural fields to exploit the local continuity of Gaussian attributes.
-However, as Gaussians become sparser, local continuity between them decreases.
-Unlike in dense representations, where smooth transitions between Gaussians can maintain fidelity, such transitions become less feasible in sparse settings.
+While effective in dense representations, this assumption weakens as Gaussians become sparser.
+In sparse settings, neighboring Gaussians are further apart, and smooth transitions between them become insufficient to maintain fidelity.
 Especially for geometry, each Gaussian covers a larger spatial region, requiring a more specific scale and rotation to accurately capture structural details.
 Therefore, we retain the per-Gaussian parameterization for scale $s \in \mathbb{R}_+^{N \times 3}$ and rotation $r \in \mathbb{R}^{N \times 4}$ as in 3DGS.

 For appearance, local continuity can still be maintained even with increased sparsity.
 However, unlike NeRF, where the query input is a direct spatial point, mapping Gaussian center points to corresponding appearances is inherently challenging.
 This requires a larger neural field model to maintain high fidelity.
-Conversely, entirely disregarding local continuity leads to an inefficient representation, limiting the ability to capture meaningful spatial relationships.
-OMG addresses these challenges by integrating per-Gaussian attributes with a neural field structure, effectively leveraging both irregularity and continuity.
+On the other hand, entirely disregarding local continuity leads to an inefficient representation, limiting the ability to capture meaningful spatial relationships.
+OMG addresses these challenges by integrating per-Gaussian attributes with a small neural field structure, effectively leveraging both irregularity and continuity.

-To represent appearance, we learn the static feature $T \in \mathbb{R}^{N \times 3}$ and view-dependent feature $V \in \mathbb{R}^{N \times 3}$, as per-Gaussian attributes.
-As illustrated in \cref{fig:arch}, each feature is concatenated with the space feature $F_n$, derived from each Gaussian's center position, to generate static and view-dependent color, and opacity.
+To represent appearance, we learn per-Gaussian attributes, namely a static feature $T \in \mathbb{R}^{N \times D}$ and a view-dependent feature $V \in \mathbb{R}^{N \times D}$, where $D$ is the dimensionality of each feature.
+As illustrated in \Cref{fig:arch}, each feature is concatenated with the space feature $F_n$, derived from each Gaussian's center position, to generate static and view-dependent color, and opacity.
 The space feature itself is efficiently parameterized using positional encoding and an MLP, ensuring a highly compact representation.
 Formally, this process can be expressed as follows:

 where $\text{cat}(\cdot,\cdot)$ denotes the concatenation function, $\gamma(\cdot)$ represents the positional encoding function, and $\text{MLP$_t$}(\cdot), \text{MLP$_o$}(\cdot), \text{MLP$_v$}(\cdot), \text{MLP$_s$}(\cdot)$ are the MLPs for static color, opacity, view-dependent color, and space feature, respectively.